-At the end of 2016 year Microsoft announced the availability of a set of 21 new APIs called Microsoft Cognitive Services.
-Cognitive Services provides simple APIs that handle common use cases, such as recognizing speech or performing facial recognition on an image.
+So at the end of 2016 year Microsoft announced the availability of a set of 21 new APIs to provides simple APIs that handle common use cases, such as recognizing speech or performing facial recognition on an image.
 These APIs can be broken down into five main categories: vision, speech, language, knowledge, and search.
 They are all based on machine learning algorithms.

-I tested the Computer Vision API in a scenario regarding my children: to check if their room are okay or not 🙂
+I tested the Computer Vision in a scenario regarding my children: to check if their room is in order -)

-My webcam placed in the room acquire the images from the kids room, for example in this photo there was a perfectly tidy room:
+My webcam placed in the room acquires the images from the kids room, for example in this photo there was a perfectly tidy room:

-meanwhile in this photo there was a little of mess:
+instead in this picture there is a bit of disorder:

 I used a Node-RED flow to acquire image from camera, invoke the Computer Vision rest API and to assign a score to the tidiness in the room and displays the result on scale from 0 (perfectly tidy) to 10 (chaos).
 My algorithm assign a score based on the different items contained in description.

 Fortunately this is not my kids room, the description of this image says it all, really:

 Microsoft Cognitive Services allows developers to build incredibly complex features into apps using only a couple of lines of code.

 Of course this is only experiment is just a game, I will not let an algorithm control my children…not yet 🙂